Whatever your hair type, Crewe Hair and Skin Clinic aims to be a one stop shop for hair loss problems.

 Why use a Trichologist?

-A trichologist who is a specialist in hair and scalp disorders.
+A trichologist is a specialist in hair and scalp disorders.
 Most trichologists come from a range of backgrounds other than medicine and are trained in managing many hair and scalp problems.
-Trichologists are trained to give advice on health and lifestyle issues (including diet), and hair care practices that affect the hair and scalp.

 Why visit this clinic?

-Medication can be prescribed for: Male and female pattern hair loss, alopecia areata and several other conditions, but this is done on the condition that the patient allows communication with their GP.
+Medication can be prescribed for: Male and female pattern hair loss (Minoxidil/finasteride), alopecia areata and several other conditions, but this is done on the condition that communication with the GP is permitted.

-Problems commonly dealt with include: generalised hair loss, patchy hair loss and assessment of whether the hair loss is likely to be temporary or permanent.
-E.g. Scalp psoriasis, seborrheic eczema (itchy scalp), alopecia areata, folliculitis, central cicatrizing centrifugal alopecia (CCCA).
+Problems commonly dealt with include: generalised hair loss, patchy hair loss and assessment of whether the hair loss is likely to be temporary or permanent. e.g. Scalp psoriasis, seborrheic eczema (itchy scalp), alopecia areata, folliculitis, raction alopecia and central cicatrizing centrifugal alopecia (CCCA).